tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 Another point of APS is to be OSGi server independent.

 APS is made using basic OSGi functionality and is not using blueprint and other fancy stuff!
+Each bundle has an activator that does setup, creates trackers, loggers, and manually dependency injects them into the service providers it publishes.

 ## Features

 ### Current

 * A configuration service that works with annotated configuration models where each config value can be described/documented.
 The configuration model can be structured with sub models that there can be one or many of.
-Each top level configuration model registered with the configuration service will be available for publishing in its admin web.
+Each top level configuration model registered with the configuration service will be available for publishing in the admin web.
+The configuration service also supports different configuration environments and allows for configuration values to be different for different configuration environments, but doesn´t require them to be.

 * A filesystem service that provides a persistent filesystem outside of the OSGi server.
 The configuration service makes use of this to store configurations.
+Each client can get its own filesystem area, and can´t access anything outside of its area.

 * A platform service that simply identifies the local installation and provides a description of it.
 It is basically a read only service that provides configured information about the installation.